ericdoi/kaggle-renthop-2017/README.md

 For modeling, XGB was the main model, ensembled with Logistic Regression.

+## Result
+Private Leaderboard:  0.51150

+Rank 226 / 2488 (91%)

+This was based on the following ensemble:
+* XGB with f6a features
+* XGB with f6 + img1 features
+* LR with n6 + pq4 features
+* LR with img1 features
+* LR with n6a + img1 features

 ## Acknowledgements
 Thanks to:
 - [Jeongyoonlee](https://www.kaggle.com/jeongyoonlee):  For the Kaggler toolbox and template